 (4 min read)

-Let’s focus on the core organization labels.
+Let’s first focus on the core organization labels.
 What do they mean and why are these labels important in describing organizational direction?

 Vision articulates the “preferred future” written in the present tense with enough detail to paint a clear picture.
-It also provides a framework for the future with enough specificity to identify the strategic gaps that must be addressed to make the vision become reality.
+It also provides a framework for the future with specifically enough to identify the strategic gaps that must be addressed to make the vision become reality.

 Mission is defined as the central purpose of the company’s existence.
-A Mission statement should be simple enough to be understood by all the stakeholders.
-It should answer the questions, “Who are we and what should we be?”
-Mission is the means or method to achieving your vision.
+A mission statement should be simple enough to be understood by all the stakeholders.
+It should answer the question: Who are we and what should we be?
+The mission is the means or method to achieving your vision.

-All actions of employees should be centered on these values.
-If values provide the compass, principles give employees a set of directions.
+All actions of employees should be centered on an organization’s core values.
+If values provide the compass, then principles give employees a set of directions.